 Our students have to study their lessons in order to catch up with their learning tasks and to learn concepts effectively.
 They can achieve much if they develop study habits.
 But not all prescribed study techniques work well for all students.
 It differs ultimately.

 It depends on the student’s routines and behavior.
-What works well in one may not with the others.
+What works well in one may not be with the others.
 Hence, as teachers, we just have to give our students amazing tips on how to best learn a concept and study their lessons.

 <<Find ways to boost your students’ self-esteem.
 Motivate them to feel better about themselves and improve their self-confidence.